-Facilities Operations offers comprehensive services to Drew University including a full range of building trades services which are responsible for routine maintenance and minor alterations, custodial, grounds maintenance, locksmith, and moving services.
-All services are provided to the extent permitted by the Community authorized budget and project funds.
-For work beyond that which has been budgeted, a departmental charge may be incurred.
+Facilities Management offers comprehensive services to Drew University including a full range of building trades services which are responsible for routine maintenance and minor alterations, custodial, grounds maintenance, locksmith, and access services.

 The mission of our program is to maintain the grounds on the Drew campus in an aesthetically pleasing and safe condition.
 These areas include all lawns, trees, landscape plantings, athletic fields, parking lots, sidewalks, and roadways.
 We maintain these areas in a safe and attractive condition within our provided budget.